Dr George Williams

 2011: Elected a Fellow of the Australian Academy of Science.

 Research involves sedimentology, palaeomagnetism (with Dr Phil Schmidt, formerly CSIRO), palaeoclimatology and meteoritics.
-Current research interests are the palaeogeography and palaeomagnetism of Proterozoic glacial deposits and red beds; the climate system on the Precambrian Earth; Earth's palaeorotation; the geology and geophysics of the Acraman asteroid impact structure, South Australia; Torridonian (early Neoproterozoic) palaeogeography and basin analysis, NW Scotland; origin of early Palaeoproterozoic iron-formation, Western Australia; palaeomagnetic dating of Cenozoic ferruginous weathering in Western Australia.
+Current research interests are the palaeogeography and palaeomagnetism of Proterozoic glacial deposits and red beds; the climate system on the Precambrian Earth; Earth's palaeorotation; the geology, geophysics, future deep drilling and dating of the 90 km diameter Acraman impact structure, South Australia; Torridonian (early Neoproterozoic) palaeogeography and basin analysis, W Scotland; origin of early Palaeoproterozoic iron-formation, Western Australia; palaeomagnetic dating of Cenozoic ferruginous weathering in Western Australia.

 SELECTED PUBLICATIONS SINCE 1995